 Teaching is about more than just planning fun lessons.
 Use the following steps to use standards to drive your curriculum!

-I think we teachers all come into the teaching world with a similar mindset.
+We teachers all come into the teaching world with a similar mindset.
 We all have these amazing, fun ideas for the classroom…dreams about being the best teachers that are most loved by our students because we plan these fun, authentic lessons.
-We feel confident (or should I say hopeful) that the students will learn all that they need to know because gosh darn it they are going to have fun!
+We feel confident (or should we say hopeful) that the students will learn all that they need to know because gosh darn it they are going to have fun!

 we get to the classroom and realize teaching is SO MUCH MORE than a fun activity.
 Rather, we realize we need to teach lessons that align with our grade-level standards.
 We need to be able to show that our students are mastering these standards and have data to prove it.
 And then we realize…